Summer Camp Help & FAQs.

 How do you ensure my camper’s safety at camp?

 Many of the activities at camp incur a certain level of inherent risk.
-However, SSL does all we can to ensure your camper’s safety.
+However, Sunset Lake does all we can to ensure your camper’s safety.
 High risk areas, such as challenge course, horseback riding and waterfront are led by trained and certified staff members.
 A minimum of two staff members are present at each activity area at all time.
 As an accredited member of the American Camp Association we adhere to the very highest standards of camp safety and must maintain accreditation through regular onsite visits.
 Our safety record is reviewed each year and adjustments to our camp program are made when necessary.
-Each of our staff members
+Each of our staff members 18 and over are background screened.

 I noticed you are a Christian camp.
 Will you push your religion on my camper?